Nicon25/foodgram-project-react/README.md

     SSH_PASSPHRASE=<passphrase of your remote server>
     TELEGRAM_TO=<your Telegram account ID>
     TELEGRAM_TOKEN=<your Telegram bot token>
-    USER=<username for connecting to the remote server>
+    USER=<'username for connecting to the remote server'>
 ```

 ### Remote Server Setup